-- layout source mode : Specifies the layout mode for the source signal. - layout target mode : Specifies the layout mode for the target signal. - layout output mode : Specifies the layout mode for the output signal. - raster type : Specifies the type of raster visualization. - show thresholds : Specifies whether or not to show thresholds. - show statistics : Specifies whether or not to show loudness statistics. - show axis labels : Specifies whether or not to show the axis labels. - show axis lines : Specifies whether or not to show axis lines. - show param context: Specifies whether or not to show parameter context while certain parameters are changing.
+- layout source mode : Specifies the layout mode for the source signal. - · layout target mode : Specifies the layout mode for the target signal. - · layout output mode : Specifies the layout mode for the output signal. - raster type : Specifies the type of raster visualization. - · raster orientation : Specifies the orientation of the raster visualization. - · show thresholds : Specifies whether or not to show thresholds. - · show statistics: Specifies whether or not to show loudness statistics. - show axis labels: Specifies whether or not to show loudness axis labels. - · show axis lines: Specifies whether or not to show loudness axis lines. - show param context: Specifies whether or not to show parameter context while certain parameters are changing.